yoctoproject/poky/documentation/migration-guides/migration-3.4.rst

 installed on the build host to support LZ4 and Zstandard compression functionality.
 These are typically provided by ``lz4`` and ``zstd`` packages in most Linux distributions.
-Alternatively they are available as part of ``buildtools-tarball`` if your distribution does not provide them.
+Alternatively they are available as part of :term:`buildtools` tarball if your distribution does not provide them.
 For more information see :ref:`ref-manual/system-requirements:required packages for the build host`.